-Subject: INTRODUCTION N TO ART AND ARCHITECT URE Code: ARE408-4 Credits : 2 Hours / Week: 2 hrs Progressive Marks : 50 Examination Marks : 50 Duration of Exam: 2 hrs
+Subject: INTRODUCTION TO ART AND ARCHITECTURE Code: ARE408-4Credits: 2Hours / Week: 2 hrs Progressive Marks: 60 Examination Marks: 40 Duration of Exam: 2 hrs.

-To provide knowledge on exploring art forms, incorporate art forms into architecture.
+The course intends to provide knowledge on exploring art forms, incorporate art forms into architecture.

-To analyze various art forms, and understand the techniques involved in creative thinking.
+- To analyze various art forms, and understand the techniques involved in creative thinking. - To exhibit the study of traditional and contemporary art forms. - Produce creative works that demonstrate innovation in concepts, language and materials.